-Since it's dried and shaved very thin, it has an almost paper-like consistency, but as it meats your tongue, it explodes with an intense smoky flavour that almost tastes like you're sucking on a bouillon cube, or a piece of dry-cured ham without much salt.
+Since it's dried and shaved very thin, it has an almost paper-like consistency, but as it meets your tongue, it explodes with an intense smoky flavour that almost tastes like you're sucking on a bouillon cube, or a piece of dry-cured ham without much salt.
 The flavor is more meaty and smoky than fishy, and if you've ever had miso soup before, you'll recognize the flavour since miso soup is made using stock extracted from katsuobushi.
-Unfortunately the art of making dashi from katsuobushi is dying as most people opt for the more convenient "instant" dashi powders which are loaded with MSG.

 Where do I get it?

 Katsuobushi should be available at any Japanese grocery store and may be found in the "Asian" section at major supermarkets.
 It can also be purchased online at Amazon, and many other specialty websites, like Kokoro Care Packages.
 They either come in big plastic bags, or in smaller bags which contain small serving sized packets.

 When is it best?

 Since it's a dried food, there is no season, however you want to make sure it's not past its expiry date as the flavour diminishes as it gets older.

 How do I use it?